Payback time: Trump removes officials who testify to accusation - Mash Viral

 Vindman, a 20-year-old veteran in the army, wore his uniform full of medals, including a purple heart, when he appeared at the end of last year for what turned out to be a testy broadcast on television.
 Trump supporters asked about immigrant loyalty to the United States – his parents fled the Soviet Union when he was a child – and noted that he had received offers to work for the government of Ukraine, offers Vindman said he fired quickly.

-In poignant testimony Vindman told the story of his family, his father brought them to the US some 40 years ago.
+In poignant testimonies Vindman spoke about the story of his family, his father brought them to the US some 40 years ago.

 “Dad, my sitting here today in the US Capitol, talking to our elected officials, is proof that you made the right decision 40 years ago to leave the Soviet Union and come here looking for the United States of America to a better life for our family, “he testified.
 “Don’t worry, I’ll tell you the truth.”